On the algebraic K-theory of Witt vectors of finite length: A spectral sequence on fixed points

 There is of course a similar spectral sequence converging to the homotopy groups of the relative spectrum.

 \begin{cor} Suppose $A$ is a complete filtered ring or symmetric ring spectrum with associated graded $Gr A$ and let $I=F^1 A \subset A$.
 Then there is a spectral sequences

 \end{cor}

-A description of the $E_1$-term of the spectral sequence converging to $\TR^m_*(\bW_n(k))$ follows from the calculations in \cite{HeMa97b}, recalled in Section \ref{ss:TCtruncated} above.
+A description of the $E_1$-term of this spectral sequence for $(A,I)=(W_n(k), (p))$ follows from the calculations in \cite{HeMa97b}, recalled in Section \ref{ss:TCtruncated} above.
 Because we will only need the corresponding spectral sequence for $\TF$ we omit the details.

-\subsection{A spectral sequence for $\TF$}
+\subsection{A spectral sequence for $\TF(A)$}

-The Frobenius $F$ is simply the inclusion of fixed points, so it is compatible with the filtration and we can take a homotopy inverse limit to get a spectral sequence converging to $\TF_*(A)$. \begin{thm} Suppose $A$ is a complete filtered ring or symmetric ring spectrum with associated graded $Gr A$.
-Then there is a spectral sequence
+The Frobenius $F$ is simply the inclusion of fixed points, so it is compatible with the filtration and we can take a homotopy inverse limit to get a spectral sequence converging to $\TF_*(A)$.

+\begin{thm} Suppose $A$ is a complete filtered ring or symmetric ring spectrum with associated graded $Gr A$.
+Then there is a weakly convergent spectral sequence

 \end{thm}

 As usual there is a relative version.

 \begin{cor} Suppose $A$ is a complete filtered ring or symmetric ring spectrum with associated graded $Gr A$ and let $I=F^1 A \subset A$.
 Then there is a spectral sequences